nbarbettini/little-aspnetcore-book/chapters/mvc-basics/add-service-class.md

 }
 ```

 This `FakeTodoItemService` implements the `ITodoItemService` interface but always returns the same array of two `TodoItem`s.
-You'll use this to test the controller and view, and then add real database code in chapter 5.
+You'll use this to test the controller and view, and then add real database code in *Use a database*.